ziaulrehman40/react-native-getscreen/readme.md

 - `tabletLimit` - Max width for tablet display. default = 768
 - `shouldListenOnResize` - Boolean describing whether it should listen on screen resize. default = true

+#### TODOs:
+1- Add a react hook for same functionality (this implementation can help)[https://github.com/devhubapp/devhub/blob/master/packages/components/src/components/context/LayoutContext.tsx].
+2- Add option to have custom number of screen sizes which user can configure.
+Currently only 3 screen sizes are available.